Helixform/CodeCursor/README.md

 ## Known Issues

-Due to limitations in the new version of the Cursor API, the automatic continuation ability for long code is currently unavailable.
+-   Due to limitations in the new version of the Cursor API, the automatic continuation ability for long code is currently unavailable.
+-   If you trigger `Generate Project` command multiple times simultaneously, undefined behavior may occur.

 To track all issues / file a new issue please go to the Github repo.